-Fig. S29.
+Supplementary Fig. 29.
 The schematic of the parallel programming method for devices’ binary switching.
 To accelerate the binary programming, we employ the parallel programming method, in which a train of designed pulses are input from SL while the corresponding BL is set at a certain level and WL is set at VDD, the different polarity of voltage drop on each memristor cell will enable the device to set or reset.
 The parallel programming method ensures that device states only depend on the current waveforms and have no relation with previous states.